vuicash/coinrac/.github/ISSUE_TEMPLATE.md

 <!--- Remove sections that do not apply -->

-This issue tracker is only for technical issues related to Raptoreum Core.
+This issue tracker is only for technical issues related to Coinrac Core.

-General Raptoreum questions and/or support requests and are best directed to the [Raptoreum Discord](https://discord.com/invite/2T8xG7e).
+General Coinrac questions and/or support requests and are best directed to the [Coinrac Discord](https://discord.com/invite/2T8xG7e).

 To report critical security issues, DM the Core or Developer Teams instead of creating Github issues.